WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Filepath to a directory to read signal files.

 `out_path`: str
-- Filepath to an output directory.
+- Filepath to a directory to write filtered signals.

 `sampling_rate`: int, float
-- Sampling rate of the signal files.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.
+- The sampling rate of the signal files.

-`low`: int, float, optional (20)
+`low`: int, float, optional (20.0)
-- Lower frequency limit of the bandpass filter.
-The default is 20Hz.
+- Lower frequency limit (Hz) of the bandpass filter.
+The default is 20.0.

-`high`: int, float, optional (450)
+`high`: int, float, optional (450.0)
-- Upper frequency limit of the bandpass filter.
-The default is 450Hz.
+- Upper frequency limit (Hz) of the bandpass filter.
+The default is 450.0.

 `cols`: str, optional (None)
-- List of columns of the signal to apply the filter to.
-The default is None, in which case the filter is applied to every column except for 'Time'.
+- List of columns of the signals to apply the filter to.
+The default is None, in which case the filter is applied to every column except for 'Time' and columns that start with 'mask_'.

+`min_segment`: float, optional (30.0)
+- The minimum length (in ms) for data to be considered valid.
+If a length of data is less than this time, it is set to NaN.
+If a length of invalid data is less than this time, it is ignored in calculations.
+The default is 30.0.

 `expression`: str, optional (None)
 - A regular expression.
-If provided, will only filter files whose names match the regular expression.
+If provided, will only apply the filter to files whose local paths inside of `in_path` match the regular expression.
 The default is None.

 `exp_copy`: bool, optional (False)
 - If True, copies files that don't match the regular expression to the output folder without filtering.
 The default is False, which ignores files that don't match.

-`file_ext`: str, optional ("csv")
+`file_ext`: str, optional ('csv')
-- File extension for files to read.
-Only reads files with this extension.
+- The file extension for files to read.
+Only filters files with this extension.
 The default is 'csv'.

 **Raises**

 A warning is raised if no files in `in_path` match with `expression`.

-An exception is raised if any column in `cols` is not found in any of the signal files read.
+An exception is raised if `expression` is not None or a valid regular expression.

+A warning is raised if a column from `cols` contains NaN values.

-An exception is raised if any column in `cols` in any of the signal files read contain 'NaN' values.
+An exception is raised if a column from `cols` is not a column of a signal file.

-An exception is raised if `sampling_rate` is less or equal to 0.
+An exception is raised if `sampling_rate` is less than or equal to 0.

+An exception is raised if `high` or `low` are higher than 1/2 of `sampling_rate`.

 An exception is raised if `high` is not higher than `low`.

-An exception is raised if `high` or `low` are higher than 1/2 of `sampling_rate`.
+An exception is raised if `min_segment` is longer than a signal recording.

-An exception is raised if a file cannot not be read in `in_path`.
+An exception is raised if a file could not be read.

 An exception is raised if an unsupported file format was provided for `file_ext`.

-An exception is raised if `expression` is not None or a valid regular expression.

 **Returns**